 - remote ultrasonic sensing/imaging using optical methods

 - in-line manufacturing process monitoring in extreme environments

 - laser induced ultrasonic phased arrays

 Due to the industrial applications of my work I have an extensive record of industrial collaborations which include Rolls-Royce, Airbus and Serco.

-I am co-chair of the Athena Swan committee at the Electronic & Electrical Engineering Department, member of the committee of the Physical Acoustics group, of the Institute of Physics and a member of the IEEE.
+I am co-chair of the Equality, Diversity and Inclusion committee at the Electronic & Electrical Engineering Department, member of the committee of the Physical Acoustics group, of the Institute of Physics and a member of the IEEE.

 I am keen to supervise doctorate students on topics related to laser ultrasonics and opto-acoustic sensing/imaging.
 Please contact me via email and find out more here.